nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Saturday 25-Mar-2023

+Completed integrating Auth0 into a dev branch of LBJS.
+Key takeaways:

+- Remember to modularize.
+Bolting-on functionality makes for large components that are more difficult to debug.
+- Use the Auth0 Log function available at the Tenant webpage, Monitoring topic.

+Started working on API calls using authorization:

+- I need to quick reference and some reminders for using Promises.
+- Auth0 has a `fetchAuthConfig()` method and a `createAuth0Client()` method that I want to look into utilizing to simplify authorization calls.

+## Friday 24-Mar-2023

+Continued working on authorized section of LBJS.
+Key takeaways:

+- Use other existing components as a template for a new page.
+Building from new should not be necessary _unless there is a specified requirement to do so_.
+Otherwise, redesign will really be re-architect, which should be done on a design surface, not in code.
+- Use the instructions provided by Auth0 to get authentication working.
+Sometimes functions and patterns change, and the instructions will walk through those so the configuration is correct.

 ## Thursday 23-Mar-2023

 Working with LBJS attempting to get a page of forms designed for this next version.
 My initial idea was to use Bootstrap Accordions and Forms, and of course Accordions gave me trouble.
 Key takeaways: